Transportation in Los Angeles: Intercity train services

 Union Station is the major regional train station for Amtrak, Metrolink and Metro Rail.
 The station is Amtrak's fifth busiest station, having 1.4 million Amtrak boardings and de-boardings in 2019.
 Amtrak operates eleven daily round trips between San Diego and Los Angeles, five of which continue to Santa Barbara via the Pacific Surfliner, the only service that runs through Los Angeles multiple times daily.
 Two of those trips continue to San Luis Obispo, California.
 The Coast Starlight provides additional service on the route and beyond to the San Francisco Bay Area, Sacramento, and on to Seattle, Washington.
 Amtrak motor coaches connect from Los Angeles to the Gold Runner route in Bakersfield with frequent service through the Central Valley of California to Sacramento and Oakland, and eastward to San Bernardino and Las Vegas.

 There is also daily service to Chicago, Illinois on the Southwest Chief, and three times a week to New Orleans, Louisiana on the Sunset Limited.
 Due to the effects from Hurricane Katrina, Sunset Limited service between New Orleans to Jacksonville, Florida has been discontinued, although Amtrak is required by current federal law to develop a plan to reinstate the service.
 The Texas Eagle is a second train to Chicago, which operates thrice weekly.
 Sunset Limited and Texas Eagle trains operate as one train between Los Angeles and San Antonio, Texas before splitting off towards their respective destinations.

 Amtrak Pacific Surfliner trains stop at several locations in Los Angeles County, including: Glendale, Bob Hope Airport in Burbank, Chatsworth, and Van Nuys.

 Due to the large volumes of import freight that flow into the city's port complex, Los Angeles is a major freight railroad hub.
 Freight is hauled by Union Pacific Railroad and BNSF Railway.
 The now-defunct Southern Pacific Railroad once served the Los Angeles area before merging with Union Pacific.
 The Alameda Corridor, a below-grade rail corridor connects the port to the city's main rail yards and to points further north and east.

 The California High-Speed Rail plans to connect Los Angeles to San Francisco and San Diego via the Inland Empire.
 Additionally, the Brightline West will serve Los Angeles to Las Vegas via Rancho Cucamonga.

 Intercity freeway

 The major freeway routes providing intercity connections are Interstate 5 (which goes north to Sacramento and south to San Diego), U.S. Route 101 (which goes north to Santa Barbara and San Francisco), and Interstate 10 (which goes west to Santa Monica and east to Phoenix, Arizona).

 Intercity bus services

 Greyhound, FlixBus, and various smaller bus lines provide intercity bus services.
 Greyhound connects directly to Bakersfield and from there into the California Central Valley, San Diego, Las Vegas, and the San Francisco Bay area.
-It departs from Los Angeles at its main station located in southeast downtown Los Angeles and from a secondary terminal located in the North Hollywood neighborhood of Los Angeles.
+It departs from Los Angeles Union Station and from a secondary terminal located close to the North Hollywood Metro station.